richardTowers/verify-tech-docs/source/documentation/steps/steps.md

-# Steps to integrate GOV.UK Verify in your service
+# Steps to integrate GOV.UK Verify into your service

 ## Development